 Espírito Kashi is an avant-garde media project being run by it’s founder Rajat Nayyar, who is practicing visual anthropology and collaborative ethnography towards redefining ways of safeguarding the Intangible Heritage of India.
 His ethnographic films have been screened at prestigious conferences (such as EASA MILAN 2016) and at various international ethnographic film festivals.
 Rajat produced a sonic cinema on the folk songs sung by women during the Bhojpuri Initiation Rites (Janeu).
 He later took the film back to the community and organised a public screening and a post-film discussion on the topic ‘If you are born a Brahmin, then why need Janeu at all?

 He has organised and directed massive ‘folklore documentation drives’ in rural Bihar and introduced the concept of Folklore 2.0, which is now being realised in the form of Interactive Cultural Landscapes for Gram Panchayats of India.
 This being a digital home for the community, they can interact with and through this to the world, at the same time engage with their own cultural heritage using new media/mobile technology.
+In doing this, he aims for the website to become an ethnographic field-site in itself.
 Preservation through innovation.

 Our aim is to redefine how we can safeguard folklore/ICH of India and actively contribute towards developing Visual Anthropology in India.